AstraBert/SearchPhi/README.md

 Shortly after you submit the `docker run` command, the container logs will tell you that the application is up and running on `http://localhost:8501`.

-**PROs**: Shorter and simpler installation process **CONs**: You cannot customize the application code
+**PROs**: Shorter and simpler installation process

+**CONs**: You cannot customize the application code

+### Usage note

+> ⚠️ _The python application was successfully developed and tested on a Windows 10.0.22631 machine, with 32GB RAM, 16 core CPU and Nvidia GEFORCE RTX4050 GPU (6GB, cuda version 12.3), python version 3.11.9_
+> ⚠️ _The Docker container was successfully tested on a Windows 10.0.22631 machine and on a Ubuntu 22.04.3 machine_

+Although being at a good stage of development, the application is in beta and might still contain bugs and have OS/hardware incompatibilities.

 ## Demo